NT-Octaipipe/OPtest/.github/co-pilot-instructions.md

 ### BDD Scenarios
 When suggesting BDD scenarios, use the Screenplay - have named actors performing Tasks and asking Questions.
 Limit the number of steps in each scenario to below 6.
 Avoid using "And" steps where possible.
+Use Gherkin data tables to clearly organise significant arguments in each step.
-When defining scenarios, consider the following:
+Use Scenario Outlines and Examples where there are multiple possible variations on a scenario When defining scenarios, consider the following:
 - Use a mix of inputs
 - Use input values at the edges of allowed ranges